Umm al-Darda as-Sughra: Views

 She was regarded by Ibrahim ibn Abi Ablah as a pious and modest woman.
-In Ibn 'Asakir 's Ta'rikh madinat Dimashq, Tarajim al-nisa is written that: I saw Umm al-Darda in Jerusalim sitting among poor women.
-A man came and distributed some money among them.
+In Ibn 'Asakir 's Ta'rikh madinat Dimashq, Tarajim al-nisa wrote that: "I saw Umm al-Darda in Jerusalem sitting among poor women.
+A man came and gave some money to them.
 He gave Umm al-Darda a fals (a copper).
 She said to her servant: Buy camel meat with it.
 Is not that money sadaqah?
-Umm al-Darda said: it came to us unasked.
+Umm al-Darda said: it came to us unasked."

 Legacy

 Umm al-Darda was held by Iyas ibn Mu'awiya, an important traditionist of the time and a judge of undisputed ability and merit, to be superior to all the other traditionists of the period, including the celebrated masters of hadith like Hasan al-Basri and Ibn Sirin.

-As it has been mentioned above, the name Umm Darda as Sughra and Umm al-Darda, wife of the sahaba or Companion, should not be confused.
-However, Mohammad Akram Nadwi in Al-Muhaddithat: the Women Scholars of Islam in the Index section doubles the same references for Abu Darda and Umm al-Darda, so doing this, he links the narration of Umm Darda as Sughra with Umm al-Darda as wife of Abu-Darda.
-Thus, it could be stated, that there was one women named Umm al-Darda, an eminent hadith and fiqh scholar teaching in the mosques of Damascus and Jerusalim, lived in 7th century and joined the respectful attitude from the side of the caliph 'Abd al-Malik ibn Marwan.

-A center for teaching Quran, hifz and tajwid to women has been established in Bahrain in her name.
+A centre for teaching the Quran, hifz and tajwid to women has been established in Bahrain in her name.